Ecological Restoration Design + Implementation

 The goal is to implement a longterm ecological strategy that works for you and your property — with your property’s unique history and characteristics central to all decision making; restoring native ecology, increasing biodiversity, sequestering more carbon dioxide, and bringing joy and excitement to all who interact with the site.

-Our design plans offer comprehensive ecological site analyses, identifying key native species and problematic invasive species; project infrastructure recommendations, like essential burn brakes and their establishment; coordinating with, and providing advisory input from, certified Burn Bosses before any prescribed burning is performed; bringing knowledge and expertise of key provincial and municipal legislation, to make the process as streamlined as possible; developing a longterm maintenance plan, with biannual burn plans built in; and advising on government grants and tax incentives available to landowners.
+Our design plans offer comprehensive ecological site analyses, identifying key native species and problematic invasive species; project infrastructure recommendations, design and construction, like essential burn brakes (which double as hiking trails), bridges, boardwalks, benches; coordinating with, and providing advisory input from, certified Burn Bosses before any prescribed burning is performed; bringing knowledge and expertise of key provincial and municipal legislation, to make the process as streamlined as possible; developing a longterm maintenance plan, with biannual burn plans built in; and advising on government grants and tax incentives available to landowners.

 Dealing with disturbed sites can be daunting… we’ll help demystify the process of restoration and make the results beautiful.